lvillani/ansible-tools/README.md

 We also ship a tool to easily apply a playbook on the current system called `ansible-local` which is composable with `vaultify`.

+# Aliases

+Here's a list of handy shell aliases to make your life easier.
+They were tested on fish but should work also on Bash and Zsh:

+    alias v="vault"
+    alias ansible="vaultify ansible"
+    alias ansible-playbook="vaultify ansible-playbook"